comp1100/comp1100.github.io/_sources/innovation/8_customer_relationships_and_channels.md

 ```

  For example:
-* Web sales: Simple products that can be easily sold online can usually be advertises online with simple marketing via online ads and social media.
+* Web sales: Simple products that can be easily sold online can usually be advertised online with simple marketing via online ads and social media.
 * Retail: This requires a bit more effort to market due to the need for physical presence and in-store promotions.
-* Value Added Resellers (VAR): A value-aded reseller takes another organisation's product and adds new features/services before reselling; e.g. they sell someone's product and offer support, installation, etc. This often requires more detailed marketing to explain the added value.
+* Value Added Resellers (VAR): A value-added reseller takes another organisation's product and adds new features/services before reselling; e.g. they sell someone's product and offer support, installation, etc. This often requires more detailed marketing to explain the added value.
-* Direct Sales: Tnis involves personalised selling, requiring tailored marketing approaches.
+* Direct Sales: This involves personalised selling, requiring tailored marketing approaches.
 * Systems Integrators: Organisations who integrator other sytems often handle the most complex solutions, needing specialised marketing strategies to communicate the benefits of the integration.
 Often the integration can be personalised to specific organisations/people, meaning much higher complexity in marketing.

 Of course, this is not a law of physics: it can be that some simple solutions are difficult to market, and vice-versa, but the trend is common.

-What does this mean for our startup?
-It is a lesson that keeping the solution simple, especially early on, helps us to get marketing up and running more quickly.
+**What does this mean for our startup product?** It is a lesson that keeping the solution simple, especially early on, helps us to get marketing up and running more quickly.
 This leads to earlier sales to our early adopters and early majority customers.

 ## Customer feedback

-Finally, it is important to note that, just like every other part of our customer discovery process, we should actively seek out input from our customers about our distribution channels and relationship strategies.
+Finally, it is important to note that, just like every other part of our customer discovery process, **we should actively seek out input from our customers about our distribution channels and relationship strategies**.
 This includes testing out hypotheses early with e.g. interviews, and analysing customer feedback after release.

 ## Takeaways